Margarita Cano (artist): Legacy and recognitions

 In 1992, the Miami-Dade County School Board recognized Margarita Cano for being instrumental in the development of the Art Mobile.

 In 2009, Cano received the Oscar B. Cintas Foundation Lifetime Achievement Award.

 In 2012, Cano was honored in the fundraising event Miami Moments 2012 as one of "The Library’s Three Graces in the Arts" along with Barbara Young and Helen Kohen for co-founding the Vasari Project to archive the history of visual art in Miami-Dade County.

 In 2018, Cano was awarded the Helen Kohen Miami Legends Award.

 In 2019, the City of North Miami Florida passed a Proclamation in declaring September 24, 2019 “Margarita Cano Day” in recognition of her career and impact.

 From November 2021 to February 2022, the NSU Art Museum honored Cano with a retrospective exhibition of her art titled Margarita Cano: 90 Years, marking her 90th birthday.

 Cano was among the artists included in The BluPrnt exhibition highlighting a century of art in Miami.
 Curated by Robert Chambers and hosted by Bridge Red Studios, the exhibition was held from November 20, 2022 — February 12, 2023, a period that notably included Miami Art Week 2022 and marked the 20th anniversary of Art Basel Miami.
 This heightened visibility resulted in coverage of the exhibition by The New York Times, which listed it as a Miami Art Week Pick.

 Cano was honored on her 91st birthday on February 27, 2023, with an exhibition of her work titled Margarita Cano: A Celebration in the Chapel of La Merced, Corpus Christi Church, curated by Carol Damien.

+In September 2024, six months after her death, Cano was accepted into permanent collection of the Alvin Sherman Library, one of the largest libraries in the state of Florida, as part of the Marta Permuy Legacy Collection.
+A piece from her Virgen de la Caridad series was accepted into library’s permanent collection, which also features works by Salvador Dalí, Dale Chihuly, Peter Max, and Pedro Hernandez.
+The piece was subsequently unveiled with an exhibition at the library in October 2024 to coincide Hispanic Heritage Month.
+The donation marked the first inclusion of Cano's art into a public collection since her death.

-In addition to her recognitions, Cano has also been interviewed by researchers regarding her contributions and recollections across a range of topics including: The Cuban Revolution, the Cuban exile experience, the development of the Miami-Dade County Public Library System's art programs, and the development of Cuban and Latin American art in South Florida.
+In addition to her recognitions, Cano was also interviewed by researchers regarding her contributions and recollections across a range of topics including: The Cuban Revolution, the Cuban exile experience, the development of the Miami-Dade County Public Library System's art programs, and the development of Cuban and Latin American art in South Florida.
 Her interviews have been included on the Smithsonian Archives of American Art as well as the book Ninety Miles and a Lifetime Away: Memories of Early Cuban Exiles.